jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session02.md

 ## What We'll Do In Class

-Today we'll spend some time talking about how the internet works.
-I will also introduce the Unix Command Line (it has a lot of names that I'll use interchangeably, including terminal, console,  shell, and command prompt), which is a tool we will use very frequently in this class.
-We'll run a few simple terminal commands that help us explore how the internet works, including curl, traceroute, ping, ifconfig.
+Today we'll spend some time talking about how the internet works, with a focus on the [client server model](https://www.geeksforgeeks.org/client-server-model/).
+I will also introduce the [Unix Command Line](https://en.wikipedia.org/wiki/Unix_shell) (it has a lot of names that I'll use interchangeably, including terminal, console,  shell, and command prompt), which is a tool we will use very frequently in this class.
+We'll run a few simple terminal commands that help us explore how the internet works, including [curl](https://curl.se/), [traceroute](https://www.fortinet.com/resources/cyberglossary/traceroutes), [ping](https://en.wikipedia.org/wiki/Ping_(networking_utility), [ifconfig](https://en.wikipedia.org/wiki/Ifconfig).
 We'll also spend some time making sure everyone can login to your VCCS email address.

 If you're interested in today's discussion about how people communicated before the internet, [I highly recommend this article](https://www.history.com/news/rise-fall-telephone-switchboard-operators") about the impact women had on the telephone operator role.